DucAnhLe1992/ticket-booking-app/README.md

 # 🎟️ Ticket Booking App

 A microservices-based ticket booking platform built with Node.js, TypeScript, Docker, and Kubernetes.
 This project demonstrates a scalable, event-driven architecture that simulates real-world applications, showcasing modern DevOps practices and cloud-native design.
-Visit `http://www.ticket-system.xyz/` for a quick demonstration of the app.
+Visit ~~`http://www.ticket-system.xyz/`~~ (apologies it's temporarily down, I will pay for it sometime later) for a quick demonstration of the app.

 ---